Italian Workshop – Laboratorio italiano [Italian]

 Paolo Rota

 Students will explore the offerings in theaters in Bologna and possibly in other cities.
 This course helps prepare students for the performances of specific plays that are on in Bologna in the Spring semester.
 The course unfolds in three discrete steps that correspond to its title: (1) study and discussion in the classroom of the dramatic text (if one exists, for the performance; if not, a text in relation to the subject of the performance); (2) field trips to the theater; and (3) evaluation of the performance through classroom discussion and writing assignments.
-Continue reading From Page to Stage and Back Again [Theater and Italian Society]
+Continue reading Theater and Italian Society: From Page to Stage [Theater]